-CERTIFICATE OPTIONS Cisco Networking, Certificate of Achievement

-The Cisco Networking Academy prepares students to take the Cisco certification exams to become a Cisco Certified Network Associate (CCENT and CCNA).
-Certification validates the ability to install, configure, operate, and troubleshoot medium-size routed and switched networks, including implementation and verification of connections to remote sites in a WAN.
+CERTIFICATE OPTIONS Cisco Networking, Certificate of Achievement tification validates the ability to install, configure, operate, and troubleshoot medium-size routed and switched networks, including implementation and verification of connections to remote sites in a WAN.
 Students complete related instruction courses and, if desired, can continue training and apply all earned certificate of achievement credits to the Associate in Applied Science degree.